The Social Security Disability Interview

 How Can I Prepare for the Disability Interview?

-You can help your initial interview go smoothly by being prepared with the names, addresses, and phone numbers of all the places you've received medical care for your disability within the past twelve months (including doctor's offices, hospitals, or emergency rooms).
+You can help your initial interview go smoothly by being prepared with the names, addresses, and phone numbers of all the places you've received medical care for your disability within the past twelve months, including:

 You should also have the contact information available for all past employment supervisors, including business addresses and phone numbers.
 In addition, you should figure out the approximate start and end dates for each job that you worked in the last 15 years.
 It helps to write all of this down so you have it right in front of you during the interview.